-Preparing Printed Orders of Service
+Preparina Printed Orders of Service

 If you are preparing an order of service for printing, please set it in 16 point type, and in a font that is easy to read (Arial, Gill Sans, Calibri, Verdana).
-It can be emailed to Jane Kelly as a Word document for printing, allowing 39 adequate time for this to be done.
+It should be emailed to Jane Kelly as a Word document (A4 portrait) for printing, allowing adequate time for this to be done.
 Proof-read a final draft carefully before a full set of copies is printed.
+Please consider the environment and use printed orders only when necessary.